peterbe/minimalcss/README.md

 and you have to prepare the CSS files too.

 * [UnCSS](https://github.com/giakki/uncss) - uses [jsdom](https://github.com/tmpvar/jsdom)
 to render and execute JavaScript.
-Supports suppling multiple URLs but still requires to manually supply the CSS files to process.
+Supports supplying multiple URLs but still requires to manually supply the CSS files to process.

 * [mincss](https://github.com/peterbe/mincss) - Python project that uses